LEI-YRO/MD-GAN/README.md

                --ref_dir assets/BraTS/ref
 ```
 # Notes
-1. The implementation of proposed BMDGAN model is based on StarGAN V2(https://github.com/clovaai/stargan-v2) and ADGAN(https://github.com/LEI-YRO/ADGAN).
+1. The implementation of proposed MD-GAN model is based on StarGAN V2(https://github.com/clovaai/stargan-v2) and ADGAN(https://github.com/LEI-YRO/ADGAN).
 2. To facilitate processing, some image data were uploaded, which were derived from the dataset BraTS2018.
 3. If you want to train a custom dataset, the file processing is the same as BraTS.
 4. For smooth training of the network, it is recommended that the image naming does not contain any modal nouns.